allencam/CapstoneThree_EasyShop/assets/readme.md

 EasyShop is an online store that allows users to log in/out, edit their profiles, browse and filter through the various products available on the platform, and add those items to their cart (should they change their mind, they can also clear their cart).
-Here is an overview of our recent updates:
+I made it through phase 4 of this project, here is an overview of recent updates:

 ## Phase One: Categories Controller